AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: BBN physics and cosmology

 \subsubsection{WIMP scenarios}

-Different WIMP scenarios have been implemented in \texttt{AlterBBN} \cite{ThesisEspen}.
-WIMPs are part of the candidates for the DM problem in cosmology.
-They would consist in light, weakly interacting new particles characterised by their mass $m_\chi$, their type (Majorana or Dirac fermion, real or complex scalar) and their couplings to the SM (neutrinos, and possibly equivalent neutrinos, or EM interactions).
+Many WIMP scenarios have been implemented in \texttt{AlterBBN} \cite{ThesisEspen}.
+WIMPs are one of the candidates for the DM problem in cosmology.
+These are light, weakly interacting new particles characterised by their mass $m_\chi$, their type (Majorana or Dirac fermion, real or complex scalar) and their couplings to the SM (neutrinos, and possibly equivalent neutrinos, or EM interactions).

-Most ingredients needed to take WIMPs into account in the \texttt{AlterBBN} program have already been mentioned in previous paragraphs.
-They will consist in a new ``dark density'' component, as well as ``dark entropy'' production through self-annihilation.
+Many of the features and calculations needed to take WIMPs into account in \texttt{AlterBBN} are similar to those previously mentioned.
+It requires adding in a new WIMP density and pressure interacting with the plasma through self-annihilations.
 The WIMP density and pressure are given similarly to Eqs. (\ref{eq_rho_epm}) and (\ref{eq_P_epm}) by \cite{Chandra1939}:

 where $g_\chi$ is the internal number of degrees of freedom of the WIMPs (1 for a real scalar, 2 for a complex scalar, 2 for a Majorana fermion, 4 for a Dirac fermion), $z_\chi = m_\chi/T_\chi$ is their adimensioned mass, and $\phi_\chi = \mu_\chi/T_\chi$ their adimensioned chemical potential.
-The temperature of the WIMPs $T_\chi$ is different ($T$ or $T_\nu$) depending on the SM couplings of the WIMP particles (EM or neutrinos).
-In the formula, $\beta = 0$ for bosonic WIMPs and $\beta = 1$ for fermionic WIMPs.
+The temperature of the WIMPs $T_\chi$ is different ($T$ or $T_\nu$) depending on the SM couplings of the WIMP particles (EM or neutrinos, respectively).
+Also, $\beta = 0$ for bosonic WIMPs and $\beta = 1$ for fermionic WIMPs.
 Finally, the ``$\cosh$'' function has to be replaced by an ``$\exp$'' function in the case of self-conjugate particles (real scalars and Majorana fermions).

 WIMPs also contribute to the entropy density of the early Universe and thus the initial condition for the $h_\eta(T\mrm{i})$ variable from Eq. (\ref{eq_init_h}) has to be modified:

 Finally, WIMPs may dynamically modify the neutrino temperature if they are coupled to them.
 For details on the way these modifications alter the differential equations of BBN, we refer the reader to Section 3.2 of Ref. \cite{ThesisEspen}.